-Is your disinfectant able to kill African swine fever virus, avian influenza virus or foot-and-mouth disease virus?
-Wageningen Bioveterinary Research (WBVR) has a service to supply you with the answer!
-Using our unique veterinary BSL 4 facilities we are able to test according to the NEN 14675 norm or alternatively adapt the procedure to your requirements.
+Wageningen Bioveterinary Research (WBVR) has a service to determine the efficacy of a disinfectant to inactivate specific viruses according to the NEN 14675 norm, or alternatively adapt the procedure to your own requirements.

-Within European law and regulations, disinfectants are generally tested for their ability to kill enteroviruses.
-This is a general test that indicates the potency of the disinfectant to kill viruses in general.
+Within European law and regulations, veterinary disinfectants are generally tested for their ability to inactivate bovine enterovirus type 1.
+This is a universal test that indicates the potency of the disinfectant to inactivate viruses in general, but does not provide information on the activity against the most relevant pathogens.

-Interestingly, a major application of the use of disinfectants on farms is to prevent the influx or outflux of infections of notifiable diseases such as African swine fever (ASF), foot-and-mouth disease (FMD), classical swine fever (CSF) or avian influenza (AI).
-Throughout such disease outbreaks, the cleaning and disinfection of all materials, equipment and housings from infected farms play an essential role in the containment of the disease.
+A major application of the use of disinfectants on farms is to prevent transmission of notifiable diseases such as African swine fever (ASF), avian influenza (AI), classical swine fever (CSF) or foot-and-mouth disease (FMD).
+Throughout such disease outbreaks, the cleaning and disinfection of all materials, equipment and housing from infected farms play an essential role in the containment of the disease.
 Additionally, vehicles visiting contaminated farms or areas need to be cleaned and disinfected systematically to prevent the spread of infectious disease.

-The only way to secure that the disinfectant used is able to kill these viruses is to prove it.
+The only way to secure that your disinfectant is able to inactivate a specific virus is to demonstrate it.
 WBVR offers this service.

 NEN 14675 norm-based test are available for: